Inetum-Poland/bootstrap-buddy/README.md

 - Managed Mac computers must:
   - be enrolled in an MDM
-  - run macOS Ventura 13.3 or later*
+  - run macOS Ventura 13.3 or later[^1]
 - The MDM must:
   - support Bootstrap Token escrow
-  - be capable of installing packages**
+  - be capable of installing packages[^2]

-\* while the authorization plugin itself requires only macOS Mojave 10.14.4 or later, Bootstrap Token validation depends on functionality introduced in macOS 13.3.
+[^1]: While the authorization plugin itself requires only macOS Mojave 10.14.4 or later, Bootstrap Token validation depends on functionality introduced in macOS 13.3.
-\** the ability to run scripts is optional, but may be useful for deactivating, reactivating, or uninstalling the authorization plugin on demand.
+[^2]: MDM server’s ability to run scripts is optional, but may be useful for deactivating, reactivating, or uninstalling the authorization plugin on demand.</sup>

 ---

 ## Deployment

-1. Use your MDM to **install the [latest Bootstrap Buddy installer package](https://github.com/Inetum-Poland/bootstrap-buddy/releases/latest)** on your Mac computers.
+Use your MDM to **install the [latest Bootstrap Buddy installer package](https://github.com/Inetum-Poland/bootstrap-buddy/releases/latest)** on your Mac computers.

-    While you can install it on all machines, it is recommended to limit deployment to those requiring Bootstrap Token escrow.

-That’s it!
-The next time a Volume Owner logs into the Mac, a new Bootstrap Token will be escrowed to your MDM.
+And that’s it!
+The next time a Volume Owner logs into the Mac, a new Bootstrap Token will be escrowed to your MDM server.

+> [!IMPORTANT]
+> While you can install it on all machines, it is recommended to limit deployment to those requiring Bootstrap Token escrow/fix.

 ---